socialize/socialize-sdk-android/sdk/doc/sphinx/source/getting_started.rst

 .. image:: images/library_refs.png

-.. note:: Applications targeting older versions of Android (1.6 and below)**
+.. note:: Socialize supports Android v2.1 and above

-Socialize does not support Android versions below v2.1-update1

 2. Set up your Socialize Keys
 =============================
-Once you have registered on the GetSocialize.com website and created an application, you will have been given two "oAuth" authentication keys.
-A "consumer key", and a "consumer secret".
+Once you have registered on the GetSocialize.com website and created an application, you will have been given two "oAuth" authentication keys, a *consumer key* and a *consumer secret*.

-The recommended, and simples way to authenticate with Socialize is to create a configuration file in the **assets** path of your project called **socialize.properties**
+Create a configuration file in the **assets** path of your project called **socialize.properties**

 .. image:: images/socialize.properties.png